-Our value chain "Commit Together": our CSR program SUSTAINABILITY STATEMENT General disclosures

-ESRS Standard SUSTAINABILITY MATTER TYPE OF IRO IRO Diversity and inclusion in the value chain NEGATIVE IMPACT Endangering the moral or physical integrity of EMG value chain employees due to: • discrimination against specific communities - moral or sexual harassment in the workplace • lack of equal treatment between men and women May also lead to a motivation/commitment/efficiency reduction of EMG value chain employees.
-S2 Workers in the value chain Workings conditions at franchisees NEGATIVE IMPACT Endangerment of the physical integrity and mental health of EMG franchisees' employees due to poor working conditions: • occupational illness, injury, death, • psychological and moral impacts, • reduction in motivation/commitment/efficiency.
+Europcar Mobility Group INTRODUCTION TO EMG Creation model Our value "Commit Together": chain our CSR program SUSTAINABILITY STATEMENT Preamble General disclosures Environmental information information Methodological Appendix C ESRS Standard SUSTAINABILITY MATTER TYPE OF IRO IRO Diversity and inclusion in the value chain NEGATIVE IMPACT Endangering the moral or physical integrity of EMG value chain employees due to: discrimination against specific communities - moral or sexual harassment in the workplace lack of equal treatment between men and women May also lead to a motivation/commitment/efficiency reduction of EMG value chain employees.
+S2 Workers in the value chain Workings conditions at franchisees NEGATIVE IMPACT Endangerment of the physical integrity and mental health of EMG franchisees' employees due to poor working conditions: occupational illness, injury, death, psychological and moral impacts, reduction in motivation/commitment/efficiency.
 May also lead to loss of salary and economic insecurity for EMG franchisees' employees due to work interruptions.
-Diversity and inclusion at franchisees NEGATIVE IMPACT Endangering the moral or physical integrity of EMG franchisees' employees due to: • discrimination against specific communities • moral or sexual harassment in the workplace • lack of equal treatment between men and women May also lead to a motivation/commitment/efficiency reduction of EMG franchisees' employees.
-S4 Consumers Consumers Health and safety NEGATIVE IMPACT Endangerment of the physical integrity of customers due to a lack of safety for customers (bad preparation, poor maintenance, absence of stop-sell decision, lack of information provided to customers) and end-users Transparent information in customer relationship RISK Lack of transparent information in client relationship > Engagement of EMG's liability and/or deterioration of reputation, leading to a loss of trust from stakeholders and market losses.
-Data protection RISK Failure to comply with obligations relating to the protection of personal information / GDPR that may lead to fines/ infringements G1 Business Business ethics RISK Business continuity disruption (delays, loss of efficiency, legal cases, retaliation from aggrieved stakeholders, etc.) due to unethical business practices.
+Diversity and inclusion at franchisees NEGATIVE IMPACT Endangering the moral or physical integrity of EMG franchisees' employees due to: discrimination against specific communities moral or sexual harassment in the workplace lack of equal treatment between men and women May also lead to a motivation/commitment/efficiency reduction of EMG franchisees' employees.
+S4 Consumers Consumers Health and safety NEGATIVE IMPACT Endangerment of the physical integrity of customers due to a lack of safety for customers (bad preparation, poor maintenance, absence stop-sell decision, lack of information provided to customers) and end-users Transparent information in customer relationship RISK Lack of transparent information in client relationship > Engagement of EMG's liability and/or deterioration of reputation, leading to a loss of trust from stakeholders and market losses.
+Data protection RISK Failure to comply with obligations relating to the protection of personal information / GDPR that may lead to fines/ infringements G1 Business Business ethics RISK Business continuity disruption (delays, loss of efficiency, legal cases, retaliation from aggrieved stakeholders, etc.) due to unethical busine practices.
 Conduct Responsible relationship with suppliers NEGATIVE IMPACT Economic instability for suppliers due to their dependence on EMG (pricing pressure, imposed payment practices, etc.).
 Responsible relationship with franchisees POSITIVE IMPACT Efficient EMG support for franchisees' business development.